tdudkowski/gatsby-scrollspy/README.md

 ## Defaults

+By default should be placed in /components.
 Script is looking for container with class name "content-container" and H3 tags inside.
 Active class is named "currentInnerAnchor".
 All names are easy to find and change.

 Best tool to create anchors in headers automatically is plugin gatsby-remark-autolink-headers, and this setting in gatsby-config.js: